-Lifespan: unknown, but believed to be 3 to 6 years
+- Lifespan: unknown, but has lived up to 4.5 years

 - Their song is a series of notes followed by a trill.
-Baird’s Sparrows have 13 song types – seven of which account for 89% of songs heard.
-Individuals sing only one song type throughout their life.
+Individuals sing only one song type throughout their life

 What’s Being Done

-- Stay informed and support Nature Canada’s various bird conservation and protected areas
+- Stay informed: Support Nature Canada’s various bird conservation and protected areas.

-- Make earth-friendly consumer choices to mitigate the impacts of climate change and intensive crop farming.
+- Make earth-friendly consumer choices: This helps mitigate the impacts of climate change and intensive crop farming.
 You can learn more about how nature mitigates the effect of climate change here.

 - Learn: Stay informed about endangered species by signing up for Nature Canada’s monthly e-newsletter.